Planning Your Trip

 Maui has some of the best snorkeling in the state.
 The crescent-shaped Molokini Crater, which is a volcanic crater partially submerged off the shores of Wailea, is world-famous.
 You don’t have to step on a boat to get some quality snorkeling in, either, as there are just as many great spots along Maui’s coastal beaches.
 On the north side of the famous Kaanapali Beach on the island’s west side, the waters just off the shore next to Black Rock—a favorite cliff-jumping rock for Maui’s locals—are known for being a haven for honu, or Hawaiian Green Sea Turtles.
 Also on the west side, Lahaina offers opportunities for shopping and dining, as well as plenty of accommodations.
 Like most of the other islands in Hawaii, Maui is known as a hiking and watersports destination as well.
 Expect a more natural approach when it comes to attractions on Maui, such as a day at the lavender fields in Kula or taking a stroll through Iao Valley State Park.

-- Whale Watching: Whale watching on Maui is widely considered the best in the state.
+- Whale Watching: Whale watching on Maui is widely considered the best in the state, especially at Auau Canal.
 During the whale season from December to May, the migrating humpbacked whales love Maui’s warm water.

 - Road to Hana: This road trip through Maui’s mountainous east coast along the Hana Highway offers the chance to spot multiple waterfalls and take in some truly spectacular beach views.